 DeepSeek-R1 Model Deployment

-Post-installation verification
+Post-installation verification:

 C:\Users\core>ollama -v